Zulu-Inuoe/jzon/README.md

 If *pretty* is true, the output is formatted with spaces and newlines.

 *max-depth* limits the depth of nesting arrays/objects.
+Use `nil` to disable it, or `t` to set to default.

 In addition to serializing `json:jzon-element` values per [Type Mappings](#type-mappings), `jzon:stringify` allows other values.
 See [Additionally Supported Types For Writing](#additionally-supported-types-for-writing) and [Custom Serialization](#custom-serialization).